 The best LTE filter that you can buy independent of an antenna is the Channel Master LTE Filter (model: CM-3201).
 It covers almost all the LTE transmission bands in the U.S. — between 700MHz and 2000MHz.
 You can also find a much cheaper LTE filter on Amazon, the Mercury AF4G LTE Filter.
-It costs under $8, but this is built for European market.
-No matter what you buy, I recommend you stick with an LTE filter that’s designed to cover you the U.S. bandwidth spectrum.
+It costs under $8, but this is built for the European market.
+So I would skip that one.
+Stick with an LTE filter that’s designed to cover you the U.S. bandwidth spectrum.

 Do I need a 4K or HD antenna?